rsedxcftvgyhbujnkiqwe/HammerPlusPlus-Linux/README.md

 The main hurdles to jump over when running hammer are to make sure gameinfo.txt + other libraries are accessible via proton, and to have

 ## Installation
-You will obviously need steam and proton.
-In my case I have proton 7.0.3 and experimental installed.
-This guide is not intended to handhold you through the process of installing proton, it is assumed that since you are using linux you at least know how to use a search engine to get it installed.
 ### Hammer
 To get hammer files on linux you will have to jump through some hoops.
 Essentially, when you install TF2 normally on linux, only the linux files are generated.
 No windows files or exes are generated, meaning the entirety of hammer will be missing.
 However, proton runs windows programs, so if you force TF2 to use proton through the compatability settings, it will generate the windows files.
 The problem is that if you then turn compatability off so you can actually play the game, steam will remove all the windows files it just generated.